homestar92/ring-lardner-transcriptions/The Absent-Minded Beggar.md

 Old Howard was usually on deck at nine o'clock sharp.
 This morning his wife telephoned at ten after nine that he had broken a leg trying to get on a street-car.
 Miss Davenport came into John's room to tell him the news and he nearly fainted.
 When he had pulled himself together, he rushed into the main office and instructed the telephone girl to put all calls on his wire; he would keep Miss Davenport with him and when orders came in, he would write them down and repeat them aloud so she could write them down, too, and there would be less chance of mistakes.

-The telegraph operator eminded him that the daily market letter must be got out and sent to all customers and prospective customers.
+The telegraph operator reminded him that the daily market letter must be got out and sent to all customers and prospective customers.
 John decided that it was best to start this letter at once; his ignorance of what a market letter should contain was colossal and it would take all his spare time to write it.

 "Make it optimistical," was the only hint the operator offered.